SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ..
 TODO: Add a justification here to say why this is a good thing.

-..
-TODO: Saying that we don't use the reference operator is actually untrue.
-   We use it at the call-site for inout function parameters.

 .. _ClassesAndStructures_ChoosingBetweenClassesAndStructures:

 Choosing Between Classes and Structures